ESTOFOLK 2026 FESTIVAL

 Of course, we still recommend Estonian national cuisine to our guests.

 Tallinn is like a huge labyrinth of history and cultures.
-4-5 days is a short
+4-5 days is a short time.

-If you spend all this time in Tallinn and discover new places, you won't get
+If you spend all this time in Tallinn and discover new places, you won't get bored.

 Rather, you'll run out of time and it'll be a shame to leave!